 Frequently asked questions

-A: Our drones systems are compatible with all DJI software (DJI GO, DJI GS Pro), as well as many third party apps for flying and mapping with drones, such as DroneDeploy, Autopilot and Litchi.
+A: Our drone systems are compatible with all DJI software (DJI GO/GO4, DJI GS Pro), as well as many third party apps for flying and mapping with drones, such as DroneDeploy, FieldAgent and Litchi.

 A: Yes.
-All of the data can be exported in the format “shapefile”, which is the most common file format for use with farm management software packages.
+All of the data can be exported in “shapefile” format (.shp), which is the most common file format for use with farm management software packages.
 Prescription files generated can also be imported into variable rate machinery via shapefiles.

-A: There are a good few apps that will help you plan flight with integrated airspace monitoring to help you fly safely.
+A: There are some good apps out there that can help you plan flights with integrated airspace monitoring to help you fly safely.
 Some will also help you to maintain flight logs (required by the CAA for commercial operations) and even manage multiple drone teams, here’s our recommended list:

 Flyte – for flight planning – Contact Us for a free trial and discounts.